ooo-dev-code/Backend-Projects/README.md

 ﻿# Backend-Projects | Go check the other branches to see the other projects

 <h2>This is a list of all my projects in backend</h2>
+( some of my projects are absent because of a problem in the commit )

 - E-commerce
 - School Management System